gravitational/teleport/docs/4.2/admin-guide.md

 establish a connection to the Auth Server through the proxy.

-To enable multiplexing so only one port is used simply set the `tunnel_public_addr` and `tunnel_listen_addr` the same as the `public_addr` and `web_listen_addr` respectively within the proxy_service.
+To enable multiplexing so only one port is used simply set the `tunnel_public_addr` and `tunnel_listen_addr` the same as the `public_addr` and `web_listen_addr` respectively within the `proxy_service`.
 Teleport will automatically recognize using the same port and enable multiplexing.

 ## Labeling Nodes